mattvenn/multi_project_tools/README.md

 ## TODO

 * put tool command that generated config into the readme
-* put gds image into the readme
-* test with vga_clock - as it uses .hex files. will probably break the include system
 * check license in projects
 * one of the tests make a results.xml in local directory